 Despite being one of the most overlooked pieces of equipment, a quality guitar cable contributes greatly to the tone of the instrument.
 Moreover, it is always good to have a backup cable, or even two.

-The GLS cable comes with enough length (20 feet) to be used in both studio and stage settings.
+The Mogami Gold cable comes in a lot of length options to be used in both studio and stage settings.
 The jacket is made of high-quality carbon impregnated PVC.
 It offers crystal clear tone with next to zero noise.
 The end jack is a straight one.

-This instrument cable is one of the best options in its price class and a great gift for any musician who plays an electric instrument.
+This instrument cable is one of the best options in its price range and a great gift for any musician who plays an electric instrument.

 The tuner is an essential piece of accessory that should be found in every musician’s gig bag.
-They come in many shapes and sizes, with clip-on and plug-in being the main types.
+They come in many shapes and sizes, with clip-on models being the most popular type.

-The KLIQ UberTuner is a universal clip-on tuner for stringed instruments.
-It has a bright and clear display, and it is very easy to use and adjust and comes with a 3-year guarantee.
+The Peterson StroboClip HD is a universal clip-on tuner for stringed instruments.
+It has a large, bright and clear display, and is very easy to use and adjust.

 A set of fresh strings is one of the best ways a musician can show their stringed instruments some love.
 Consequently, buying your bassist a set of new strings will show them that you care for not only them but for their four/five/six-stringed companion as well.